CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

   - delete the path after `serial:` and paste your output from step 4

-8. Press the 'Save & Restart' button, if successful you should hear the printer beep and take a couple seconds to connect.
+8. Press the 'Save & Restart' button, if successful you should hear the printer beep and take a couple seconds to connect

   - if your printer is not connecting, try pressing the 'firmware restart' button or typing `FIRMWARE_RESTART` in the console